JessaTehCrow/custom_shell/docs.md

 The `Shell` object has multiple functionalities, other than just working as a shell.
 Your scripts can communicate with the shell object, but it's optional for custom functions.

+### Usable functions

+The shell has 1 function you can use, `run`

+**Run**
+The shell has a function called `run`, which takes 2 arguments `command` and `help_if_error`.

+`command` is just the command you want to be run in the form of a splitted string. for example, if you want to run `help example test`, you should pass that as `["help","example","test"]`.

+`help_if_error` is a boolean value, default is `True`.
+This just runs the help command for the given command (or none if it's a system command).
+Recommended to set this to false if you're running commands through a function.

 ### Event functions